catseye/NaNoGenLab/advanced-spoonerizer/README.md

 Future work
 -----------

-Retain paragraph breaks.

-Treat clauses sensibly.
+Treat `,` and `--` and clause seperators.

 Keep tweaking the score.
+Don't swap "that" and "what".